ThomasWorkOnline/Quark/README.md

 1. Run `git clone --resursive https://github.com/ThomasWorkOnline/Quark.git` in your desired environment folder.
 2. After cloning this repository, run the script `GenVisualStudioSolution20xx_Win.bat` located under `Scripts/Windows`.
 3. Open the Visual Studio solution and hit build!
 Build for your desired configuration(s).
-4. Run `GenInclude_Win.bat`.
-This will generate the `include` directory alongside the `lib` folder.<br />
-Note: *`GenInclude_Win.bat` will only copy files, so make sure the application is compiled for your desired platform.*

-5. Link the appropriate libraries for your application (on Visual Studio, you will need to link the Debug, Release and Dist binaries seperately depending on your configuration).<br />
+4. Link the appropriate libraries for your application (on Visual Studio, you will need to link the Debug, Release and Dist binaries seperately depending on your configuration).<br />

 ## On MacOS
 1. Run `git clone --resursive https://github.com/ThomasWorkOnline/Quark.git` in your desired environment folder.